addff/2503-ITT440/10% Individual Assignment/M3CS2554A/FATIN AIDA BINTI OTHMAN/README.md

 **Advantages of SCIKIT-IMAGE**

 1. **Works Well with Other Python Tools**
-   - It uses popular libraries like NumPy and SciPy.
+   - Used popular libraries like NumPy and SciPy.
    - Can mix image processing with data analysis, machine learning, or math easily.

 2. **Has Many Built-in Image Tools**
    - Can do lots of things: blur, sharpen, resize, detect edges, find shapes, and more.
-   - It's like a toolbox for images — everything you need is included.
+   - It's like a toolbox for images where everything you need is included.

-3. **Easy to See What You're Doing**
+3. **Easy to See What user's Doing**
-   - It works with matplotlib so you can easily show images and results.
+   - It works with matplotlib so user can easily show images and results.
-   - Great for learning and testing what happens when you change settings.
+   - Great for learning and testing what happens when user change the settings.

 4. **Beginner-Friendly and Well-Documented**
-   - Lots of examples and guides to help you get started.
+   - Lots of examples and guides to help user get started.
-   - Simple to understand even if you’re new to image processing.
+   - Simple to understand even if user are new to image processing.

 5. **Lightweight and Easy to Install**
-   - Pure Python — no complicated setup.
+   - Pure Python because it is not complicated to setup.
    - Works on Windows, Mac, and Linux.

 **Example code processing image using Scikit-image tools**